 - Sign up for a college course in accounting.

-- Take a massive online open course (MOOC) for beginning investments.
+- Take a massive online open course (MOOC) for beginning investors.

 - Talk to a financial counselor about your options.